How to recruit qualified workers during a labour shortage

 Entrepreneurs know that there are solutions to almost every problem.
 It takes imagination, sometimes a little daring, and a lot of careful thinking.
 In a labour shortage, you can work to optimize recruitment and facilitate employee retention or learn to get by with fewer employees.

 It’s all about balance.
 Together, these strategies can make your team more effective and put you on the road to success.
-In addition to our banking solutions adapted to your business needs, take advantage of special offers from our partners to simplify the daily management of your business.
+Talk to our advisors—they’re here to help you find the solutions that work for you.